sachinb20/sachinb20.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](images/OOD.png){: .align-left width="300px"}

-Developed a methodology to detect Out‑Of‑Distribution (OOD) samples, proposing a novel approach that combines a learned confidence score with a GAN‑generated outlier samples to accurately identify OOD samples.<br>
+Developed a methodology to detect Out‑Of‑Distribution (OOD) samples, proposing a novel approach that combines a learned confidence score with GAN‑generated outlier samples to accurately identify OOD samples.<br>

 [PDF](/about) | [Code](/about) Releasing Soon!